-In cases where there are multiple CAs of a given type (i.e., multiple Instance CAs), the O value for all these CAs would be the same.
+\ In cases where there are multiple CAs of a given type (i.e., multiple Instance CAs), the O value for all these CAs would be the same.
 For example, all Instance CAs in a U-Instance would have the same O value.
 Likewise, if a U-Participant used multiple CA's, the O value of all these CAs would be the same and would be equal to the unique identifier for that U-Participant.
 If there are multiple CAs of a given type, they SHOULD include a unique identifier in the UID field for logging and diagnostic purposes, but this identifier would not be used during authentication or authorization decisions.
 The O of U-Endpoint Certificates is equal to the unique identifier for that U-Endpoint's owning U-Participant.
-Endpoint used in access control decisions.
+Endpoint certificates MUST include the U-Endpoint's unique identifier in the UID field because this information is used in access control decisions.